 Track uses "final shipment states" when determining whether shipments are lost or potentially missing.
 The list of final states covers all the potential outcomes for a shipment delivery.
 Once a shipment enters a final state, its journey is considered to have ended and Track no longer tracks it.

 The full list of final states is:

 may_be_missing flags are standard properties and can be integrated in exactly the same way as any other shipment data.
 They are returned by the Shipments and Events APIs,as part of the Shipment and Shipment Events resources.

-For more information on retrieving data via REACT's APIs, see the Retrieving Shipment and Event Data page.
+For more information on retrieving data via Track's APIs, see the Retrieving Shipment and Event Data page.

-For more information on monitoring shipments in the REACT UI, see the Monitoring Shipments page.
+For more information on monitoring shipments in the Track UI, see the Monitoring Shipments page.